-Waste treatment methods

-- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority. - Product / Packaging disposal - ▶ Consult State Land Waste Management Authority for disposal. - Discharge contents of damaged aerosol cans at an approved site. - ► Allow small quantities to evaporate. - ► DO NOT incinerate or puncture aerosol cans. - ▶ Bury residues and emptied aerosol cans at an approved site.
+Waste treatment methods Product / Packaging disposal DO NOT allow wash water from cleaning or process equipment to enter drains.
+It may be necessary to collect all wash water for treatment before disposal.
+In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority.
+Consult State Land Waste Management Authority for disposal.
+Discharge contents of damaged aerosol cans at an approved site.
+Allow small quantifies to evaporate.
+DO NOT incinerate or puncture aerosol cans.
+Bury residues and emptied aerosol cans at an approved site.